Data Structures ADT - Graphs, List, Stack, Tree, Stack, Heap

 Write Once.
 Run Many Times

-When there were no ADTs, if we wanted to read a file, we wrote the code to read the file from drive.
+When there were no ADTs, if we wanted to read a file, we wrote the code to read the file from disk.
 Unfortunately this code did not live longer.
 Some other time, if we needed to read the same file, then we were writing the code again and again.
 To overcome this, we created what is known today is Abstract Data Types.
 With ADTs, we write the code once and place it in a library for all programmers to use.
 Most popular programming languages have libraries created for Abstract Data types which can be used in software that we create.

 Basic rule for programming is that a routine should not ever exceed a page.
 This is achieved by breaking the program down into modules.
 Each module is a logical unit and can perform a specific job.
 ADTs can be viewed as a modular design.